The Interpublic Group of Companies: History

 IPG disposed of 51 businesses in 2005 and 2006, primarily outside the U.S.; the company said it exited 23 "loss-making international affiliates" in 2006.
-IPG in April 2007 announced it agreed to buy Reprise Media, a search engine marketing firm.
+In April 2007, IPG announced it had agreed to buy Reprise Media, a search engine marketing firm.
 In July of that same year, FCB-Ulka Advertising Private Limited, a subsidiary of IPG, was renamed DRAFTFCB+Ulka Advertising Pvt.
 Ltd.

 In July 2008, IPG formed a media buying and planning unit called Mediabrands (later IPG Mediabrands).
 In March 2014, IPG draftfcb was renamed as IPG's international network FCB.
 In January 2016, the merger of IPG groups Mullen in the US and Lowe and Partners worldwide was renamed as MullenLowe Group.
 In July 2018, IPG announced they were buying database marketing company Acxiom's Marketing Solutions business for $USD2.3 billion.

 In October 2020, the company announced that Phillippe Krakowsky would be succeeding Michael I. Roth as the company's CEO on January 1, 2021.
 On January 1, 2021, Krakowsky became the company's new CEO.

 IPG handles the accounts of many major oil companies.
 Asked by Reuters in 2020 to disclose their client list, IPG refused to do so.

+The Wall Street Journal reported on December 8, 2024, that Omnicom Group and Interpublic Group are in advanced merger discussions.
+This potential merger could value Interpublic at between $13 billion and $14 billion, excluding debt.
+If completed, this deal would unite the third and fourth largest advertising firms globally, potentially making the merged entity the world's largest advertising company, surpassing WPP in size.
+On the New York Stock Exchange, the new firm will keep the Omnicom name and trade as "OMC" with John Wren the chairman and CEO of Omnicom and Phil Angelastro the chief financial officer and executive vice president.
+Daryl Simm and the IPG CEO Philippe Krakowsky will be chief operating officers and co-presidents at Omnicom.